SafeHome.org may receive compensation from some providers listed on this page. Learn More

 After successful sales of Ring’s first-generation Floodlight Cam, the brand recently added Floodlight Cam Wired Plus and Floodlight Cam Wired Pro.
 The Pro, I learned, has a couple of advanced features over the original, like 3D motion detection and two-way talk with audio+, as well as a few subtle design upgrades.
 With a base price of $249.99, it’s one of Ring’s most expensive cameras, but it’s definitely one of the best, too.

-Speaking of price, it’s worth mentioning that the Ring Floodlight Cam Plus is another one I’ve seen marked down frequently throughout the year.
+Speaking of price, it’s worth mentioning that the Ring Floodlight Cam Plus is another one we’ve seen marked down frequently throughout the year.
 It regularly retails for $199.99 (you’ll see a bigger breakdown below), but it happens to be a very popular device to snag around Prime Day, too.
-Look for those and other huge savings in my complete Prime Day home security deals and discounts guide.

 “You get what you pay for.”
 You’ve surely heard that expression many times, especially if you’ve ever bought home security equipment before.
 Like buying a car, adding security cameras can be a very personal experience – so you want to get the product that’s right for you.